DNSBelgium/rdap/README.md

 We have created a sample project which could help you with your implementation.
 You can find both the source and instructions in the following project: [rdap-server-sample-gtld](https://github.com/DNSBelgium/rdap-server-sample-gtld)

-There's a second sample project that uses Spring Boot, version 3 of the RDAP Server library and Java 17.
+There's a second sample project that uses Spring Boot 3, version 4 of the RDAP Server library and Java 17.
 You can find it here: [rdap-server-sample-spring-boot-jar](https://github.com/DNSBelgium/rdap-server-sample-spring-boot-jar)

 ## Build your own implementation